-- 1. Literature Study; this method was used for the purpose of gathering the understanding on the socio-context and environmental aspect of the location which was evaluated.
-It was carried out in the early phase-before going to the field and at the result analysis phase. - 2.
-Dialogue; this method was used to identify the nature of the relevant parties, identify the potential issues to impact, gathering information about expectations, ideas, and opinions to bring the solutions for the actual issues.
+1. Literature Study; this method was used for the purpose of gathering the understanding was carried out in the early phase-before going to the field and at the result analysis phase.

+- 2. Dialogue; this method was used to identify the nature of the relevant parties, identify the potential issues to impact, gathering information about expectations, ideas, and opinions to bring the solutions for the actual issues.
 The process was carried out through the meetings both in formal and in non-formal sequence with definite topics (Focus Group Discussion), - 3.
-Field Observation; this method was used to understand directly the actual facts which will be indicator of the issues and social impact happened, done in-depth by interviewing the key socialite who will act as respondents.
+Field Observation; this method was used to understand directly the actual facts which will be indicator of the issues and social impact happened, - 4.
+In-depth Interview; it was used to get a deeper understanding about the issues.
+It was done in-depth by interviewing the key socialite who will act as respondents.
 The criteria of choosing the respondents were based on the knowledge possessed or their direct experience over the impact or impacts,